Monsoon this weekend in Denver; 5 things to know

 Here are five things to know:

-- The highest chances for rain and thunderstorms occur south of I-70, especially in the southern mountains.
+- The highest chances for rain and thunderstorms occur south of Interstate 70, especially in the southern mountains.

-- Total rainfall by late Sunday is expected to be heaviest in southern Colorado
+- Total rainfall by late Sunday is expected to be the heaviest in southern Colorado

 - The chance of rain in Denver increases to 20% Friday, 60% Saturday and 40% Sunday